joelek/atlas/readme.md

 ## Roadmap

 * Make memory limit configurable for Cache.
-* Restrict Context from creating more than one TransactionManager per File.
 * Allow BlockHandler to keep track of contained buffer size.
 * Optimize HashTable with minProbeDistance and maxProbeDistance.
 * Tokenize based on capitalization OneTwo => ["one", "two"].